fairapps/fairapps.github.io/create/index.md

 Welcome, Developer!
 This guide will provide an overview of the App Fair development, release, and maintenance process.
 If you are already a mobile app developer, some of these sections will be review – but we encourage to read thoroughly regardless.
 The App Fair is a unique method of app development, and even if you have already shipped apps for the iPhone or Android (or both), many of the concepts presented here will be novel.

+The document is currently a **draft** of the creator guide.
+Many sections are still works in progress.
+Please post questions and feedback on the [App Fair discussion forums](https://github.com/orgs/appfair/discussions).
+{: class="callout error"}

 ### About the App Fair Project
 {: #about-app-fair}